-Moreover, there is a clear trend towards employing MVDC networks and MVDC grids/microgrids are attracting even more interest thanks to the advancements in the power electronics area.
+Moreover, there is a clear trend towards making use of MVDC networks and MVDC grids/microgrids thanks to the advancements in the power electronics area.
 For example, large RES can be easily connected to the MVDC networks, and DC loads such as energy storage or electric vehicles are increasingly appearing.
 In addition, existing AC grids can be effectively coupled using DC.
-MVDC networks and micro grids, which have different characteristics and applications from HVDC networks, are still in their infancy in terms of research.
+MVDC networks and microgrids, which have different characteristics and applications from HVDC networks, are still in their infancy in terms of research.